PierreBarrat/ARGTools/README.md

 ## Extended Newick

 ARGs are often visualized in extended newick format [Cardona, G., Rosselló, F. & Valiente, G. Extended Newick: it is time for a standard representation of phylogenetic networks.
 BMC Bioinformatics 9, 532 (2008). https://doi.org/10.1186/1471-2105-9-532](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-532).
-Currently, ARGTools does not allow exporting to extended newick format, however the `ARG_simulation_nwk.jl` gives an example how TreeKnit can be used to export ARGs in this format.
+Currently, ARGTools cannot export ARGs to extended newick format, however the `ARG_simulation_nwk.jl` gives an example how TreeKnit can be used to export ARGs generated in ARGTools in extended newick format.